Prof. Klaus Abbink

 Monash University

-“Two of a Kind: Are Norms of Honor a Species of Morality?”
-“Honor and Violence: An Account of Feuds, Duels, and Honor Killings,” Human Nature 29, no. 4 (2018)
+“Honor and Violence: An Account of Feuds, Duels, and Honor Killings,” (2018) Human Nature 29, no. 4

 “Greenbeards and Signaling: Why Morality isn’t Indispensable” (2018) Behavioral and Brain Sciences, 41, E103.